matsumotory/ngx_mruby/docs/directives/README.md

 'mruby_content_handler' is a directive to specify a mruby script file that is invoked at NGX_HTTP_CONTENT_PHASE to generate the response.
 You will get 'Hello World' as a HTTP response body if you access '/hello' endpoint.

 'Nginx.echo' is a method to creates a response body. ngx_mruby provides classes for accessing or manipulating nginx internal data structures.
-See [Class for ngx_mruby](../class_and_method) for more information.
+See [classes for ngx_mruby](../class_and_method) for more information.

 ## Caching compile code